 Wrap-around often generates an unexpected negative value; this unexpected value may cause a loop to continue for a long time (because the termination condition requires a value greater than some positive value) or an array bounds violation.
 A wrap-around can sometimes trigger buffer overflows that can be used to execute arbitrary code.

-It should be noted that the precise consequences of wrap-around differ depending on:
+The precise consequences of wrap-around differ depending on:

 Whether the type is signed or unsigned;